What is effective transfinite recursion in reverse mathematics?

-Effective transfinite recursion is a method from computability theory, which goes back to the work of A.~Church, S.~Kleene and H.~Rogers (see~\cite[Section~I.3]{sacks-higher-recursion}).
+Effective transfinite recursion is a method from computability theory, which goes back to work of A.~Church, S.~Kleene and H.~Rogers (see~\cite[Section~I.3]{sacks-higher-recursion}).
 It does also have important applications in reverse mathematics (see e.\,g.~\cite{greenberg-montalban-ranked}).
 In~\cite{DFSW-effective-ramsey}, one can find an explicit formulation of effective transfinite recursion in reverse mathematics, together with a detailed proof in~$\aca_0$.
 It appears to be open whether the principle can be proved in $\rca_0$.

 In the present note, we propose a formulation of effective transfinite recursion that appears stronger than the one in~\cite{DFSW-effective-ramsey}.
-We will argue that this is ``the correct" formulation of the principle in reverse mathematics: it is very convenient for applications, seems to be as general as possible, and is still provable in~$\aca_0$.
+We will argue that this is ``the correct" formulation of the principle in reverse mathematics: It is very convenient for applications, seems to be as general as possible, and is still provable in~$\aca_0$.

-To avoid misunderstanding, we point out that our aim is rather pragmatic: In certain applications, we have found it difficult to use effective transfinite recursion as formulated in~\cite{DFSW-effective-ramsey}.
+To avoid misunderstanding, we point out that our aim is rather pragmatic: In recent work on fixed points of well ordering principles (see~\cite{freund-Pi12-induction}, in particular the proof of Theorem~5.11 and the paragraph before Definition~6.1), we have found it difficult to use effective transfinite recursion as formulated in~\cite{DFSW-effective-ramsey}.
 The present note is supposed to provide a formulation that is easier to apply.
 We do not know whether it is more general in a strict sense, i.\,e., whether our formulation and the one from~\cite{DFSW-effective-ramsey} can be separated over~$\rca_0$.

-Let us recall the formulation of transfinite recursion in reverse mathematics.
-Working in second order arithmetic, we consider a well order~$X=(X,<_X)$.
-A family of sets $Y_x\subseteq\mathbb N$ indexed by $x\in X$ can be coded into the single set